Japan regulator to brief on probe into LNG trading

-TOKYO, June 27 Japan's Fair Trade Commission (JFTC) said it will brief on its probe into liquefied natural gas (LNG) trading practices at 3 p.m.
+TOKYO, June 27 (Reuters) - Japan's Fair Trade Commission (JFTC) said it will brief on its probe into liquefied natural gas (LNG) trading practices at 3 p.m.
 (0600 GMT) on Wednesday.

 The commission late last year ordered the country's LNG buyers to provide details on contract requirements that prevent them from reselling the fuel to third parties.